gitpod-io/gitpod-docs/doc/56_Search.md

 without pressing <kbd>Enter</kbd>.
 The search can be restricted to case matching, whole word matching, or the query can be given as a regular expression.
 Search results are grouped by file, with an indication of the number of occurrences and the file's path.
 Expand a file to see a preview of all of the hits within that file.
-Then single-click on one of the files to view it in the editor.
+Then single-click on one of the hits to view it in the editor.

 ![](./images/56_Search/search_in_workspace.jpg)